-- To shift the eye point position so that you can look off to the sides, or even behind the boat: Press the RIGHT or LEFT Cursor keys to turn the eye point right or left.
-Press the UP Cursor key to move the eye point forward, and press the DOWN Cursor key to move the eye point backward. - Press the EXIT key to move the eye point back to its original position behind and above the boat.
+- To shift the eye point position so that you can look off to the sides or even behind the boat: press the RIGHT or LEFT Cursor keys to turn the eye point right or left.
+Press the UP Cursor key to move the eye point forward, and press the DOWN Cursor key to move the eye point backward. - Press the EXIT key to move the eye point back to its original position behind and above the boat - Digital Readouts: If all selectable readout boxes are turned off below the Bird's Eye pane, the window will stretch to fill the whole vertical pane.
+See Setup Menu Tab: Select Readouts for more information.